 A final design includes a black and white scaled drawing which may be used for installation purposes.
 A color illustrated plan or a custom garden booklet can be requested for an additional fee.

-You may choose to install the design yourself or hire EARTHeim for the installation.
 If you’re looking to install the design yourself, I’m available as a Garden Coach to help guide you during the installation.

 After the installation you may decide to sign up for a fine gardening plan.
 Plans are based on number of visits per season or month and number of hours per visit.

 Click here to learn more about fine gardening services.